Do I qualify as a first time home buyer if I sold my first home 3 years ago?

 So if the contract date is the date which qualifies you for the tax credit, then waiting to go under contract would be your best option.

-So with that said, I think your real estate agent is giving you some good advice.
+So, I think your real estate agent is giving you some good advice.

 If you can hold off some, get pre-approved for the mortgage, have a home inspection done and before you know it, your 3 year window will have passed and you put $6,500 in your pocket.